-Bill Haast, a famous snake handler who died at age 100 was known for milking up to 100 snakes a day.
-At this rate, you can imagine he would get bitten often.
-Realizing this, he first started in 1948 injecting himself with increasing doses of diluted cobra venom in order to develop his own immune resistance.
-By the time he died – of natural causes, we need to add – Haast had survived 172 bites from many of the world’s deadliest snakes, including a blue krait, a king cobra, and a Pakistani pit viper.
+Bill Haast, a famous snake handler who died at age 100, was known for milking up to 100 snakes a day.
+You can imagine that, at this rate, he would get bitten often.
+Realizing this, in 1948 he began injecting himself with increasing doses of diluted cobra venom in order to develop his own immune resistance.
+By the time he died — of natural causes, we should add — Haast had survived 172 bites from many of the world’s deadliest snakes, including a blue krait, a king cobra, and a Pakistani pit viper.
 He even flew around the world and donated his blood for direct transfusion, thus saving 21 victims.